 Many agreements are open as to field of study, while others are intended for students in specific disciplines.
 In some (but not all) cases proficiency in a second language is required for participation.
 Other conditions of eligibility also vary from program to program.

-Current agreements for exchange study are listed below, with field of study and language of instruction; for further information, including application procedures, contact Exchange Office (exchange@uwindsor.ca) or go to www.uwindsor.ca/exchange.
+Current agreements for exchange study are listed below, with field of study and language of instruction; for further information, or for an application form, contact Windsor International or go to www.uwindsor.ca/exchange.

 Australia